dzarpelon/consul_on_k8s/README.md

 # Consul on Kubernetes

-This repository contains a production-like Consul deployment on Kubernetes for lab environment purposes.
+A fully automated production-like Consul deployment on Kubernetes with high availability, security, and monitoring.

 ## Overview

-This project demonstrates how to deploy HashiCorp Consul on a Kubernetes cluster with:
+This project provides a **complete automation solution** for deploying HashiCorp Consul on Kubernetes with:

-- Service mesh enabled with Consul Connect
+- **3-node high availability cluster** with proper distribution
-- ACLs enabled for security
+- **ACLs enabled** for security with automatic bootstrap token generation
-- Prometheus monitoring integration
+- **Service mesh (Consul Connect)** for microservices communication
+- **Prometheus monitoring** with ingress access
-- UI access via ingress
+- **UI access via ingress** with local domain names
-- Production-like configuration
+- **Complete automation** - deploy and cleanup with single commands
+- **Production-like configuration** optimized for lab environments

 ## Environment